How to buy Bitcoin ETFs in Australia [2024]

 1. Find a stock investing platform

-To buy Bitcoin ETFs, you'll need to sign up to an investing platform with access to the U.S. stock market.
+To buy spot Bitcoin ETFs you'll need to sign up to an investing platform with access to the Aussie and U.S. stock market.
 There are several share investing platforms available, of which Stake is one.

 2. Fund your account

-Find the ETF by name or ticker symbol, for example, $HODL or $IBIT.
-Do your own research to ensure it is the right investment product for your own circumstances.
+Find the ETF by name or ticker symbol.
+It is advised to conduct your own research to ensure you are purchasing the right investment product for your individual circumstances.

 Bitcoin ETFs can be purchased in regular hours, pre-market and after hours.
 Learn more about extended hours trading.